Back to Gift Store >

 What is UNHCR doing to help in Ethiopia?

 UNHCR needs your support to continue its lifesaving assistance of millions of refugees and internally displaced people in Ethiopia.
-Due to the ongoing conflict in Ethiopia’s Tigray region, hundreds continue to be displaced each month and are in desperate need of humanitarian aid and assistance.
+Due to the recent unrest in Sudan and Somalia, tens of thousands of refugees have fled to Ethiopia and are in desperate need of humanitarian aid and assistance.
 Support from donors will ensure UNHCR has the capacity to continue assisting the most vulnerable people in Ethiopia.

 Learn more about What We Do.